Frédéric Chopin: Instruments

 When living in Warsaw, Chopin composed and played on an instrument built by the piano-maker Fryderyk Buchholtz.
 Later in Paris Chopin purchased a piano from Pleyel.
 He rated Pleyel's pianos as "non plus ultra" ("nothing better").
-Franz Liszt befriended Chopin in Paris and described the sound of Chopin's Pleyel as being “the marriage of crystal and water”.
+Franz Liszt befriended Chopin in Paris and described the sound of Chopin's Pleyel as being "the marriage of crystal and water".
 While in London in 1848, Chopin mentioned his pianos in his letters: "I have a large drawing-room with three pianos, a Pleyel, a Broadwood and an Erard."

 Polish identity

 With his mazurkas and polonaises, Chopin has been credited with introducing to music a new sense of nationalism.
-Schumann, in his 1836 review of the piano concertos, highlighted the composer's strong feelings for his native Poland, writing that "Now that the Poles are in deep mourning [after the failure of the November Uprising of 1830], their appeal to us artists is even stronger ...
-If the mighty autocrat in the north [i.e. Nicholas I of Russia] could know that in Chopin's works, in the simple strains of his mazurkas, there lurks a dangerous enemy, he would place a ban on his music.
-Chopin's works are cannon buried in flowers!"
-The biography of Chopin published in 1863 under the name of Franz Liszt (but probably written by Carolyne zu Sayn-Wittgenstein) states that Chopin "must be ranked first among the first musicians ... individualizing in themselves the poetic sense of an entire nation".
+Schumann, in his 1836 review of the piano concertos, highlighted the composer's strong feelings for his native Poland, writing:

+The biography of Chopin published in 1863 under the name of Franz Liszt (but probably written by Carolyne zu Sayn-Wittgenstein) states that Chopin "must be ranked among the first musicians ... individualizing in themselves the poetic sense of an entire nation".

 Some modern commentators have argued against exaggerating Chopin's primacy as a "nationalist" or "patriotic" composer.
 George Golos refers to earlier "nationalist" composers in Central Europe, including Poland's Michał Kleofas Ogiński and Franciszek Lessel, who utilised polonaise and mazurka forms.
 Barbara Milewski suggests that Chopin's experience of Polish music came more from "urbanised" Warsaw versions than from folk music, and that attempts by Jachimecki and others to demonstrate genuine folk music in his works are without basis.
 Richard Taruskin impugns Schumann's attitude toward Chopin's works as patronising, and comments that Chopin "felt his Polish patriotism deeply and sincerely" but consciously modelled his works on the tradition of Bach, Beethoven, Schubert, and Field.

-A reconciliation of these views is suggested by William Atwood: "Undoubtedly [Chopin's] use of traditional musical forms like the polonaise and mazurka roused nationalistic sentiments and a sense of cohesiveness amongst those Poles scattered across Europe and the New World ...
-While some sought solace in [them], others found them a source of strength in their continuing struggle for freedom.
-Although Chopin's music undoubtedly came to him intuitively rather than through any conscious patriotic design, it served all the same to symbolize the will of the Polish people ..."
+A reconciliation of these views is suggested by William Atwood: